 1. Co-ordination arrangements

 This is an SRU Class.
 Responsibility for ensuring effective co-ordination lies with the Specialist Rating Units.
-For further information see RM: Section 6: Part 1.
+For further information see Rating manual: section 6 part 1.

 The R2010 Special Category Code 403 should be used.
 As an SRU Class the appropriate suffix letter should be S.